dvcoffey/Dreadhunter-Website/README.md

 ## Testing

 This site was tested on gitpod during the early stages of construction.
-The port was open in a separate window and as changes were made they were checked at different screen sizes using the element inspector in the browser.
+As changes were made they were checked at different screen sizes using the element inspector in the browser.
 This was done in both chrome and firefox.
-Later on the site was deployed to Github pages which can be done in the settings section of the Github repsitory.
+Later on the site was deployed to Github pages.
 At this stage the site was tested on mobile phones, tablets and laptops.
 I recognised that the navbar button and social media links were too small, while they looked okay on a larger screen and so they were enlarged from a font size of 24px to 32px.
+HTML was validated here https://validator.w3.org/
+CSS was validated here https://jigsaw.w3.org/css-validator/ Vendor prefixes were added using https://autoprefixer.github.io/

 ## Sources